A Parallel Section Functor for 2-Vector Bundles: Introduction and summary

 \section{Introduction and summary}

 A representation of a group $G$ on, say, a complex vector space $V$ can be seen as a functor $\star // G \to \Vect$ from the groupoid $\star //G$ with one object $\star$ and automorphism group $G$ to the category $\Vect$ of complex vector spaces sending $\star$ to $V$.
-It is an obvious generalization to replace $\star //G$ by a groupoid $\Gammait$ and call any functor $\varrho: \Gammait \to \Vect$ a representation of $\Gammait$.
+It is an obvious generalization to replace $\star //G$ by a groupoid $\Gamma$ and call any functor $\varrho: \Gamma \to \Vect$ a representation of $\Gamma$.
 The limit of the functor $\varrho$ yields the invariants of the representation.

-A functor $\varrho: \Gammait \to \Vect$, i.e. a representation of $\Gammait$, is a purely algebraic object.
-It can also be seen a (flat) vector bundle over the groupoid $\Gammait$.
+A functor $\varrho: \Gamma \to \Vect$, i.e.\ a representation of $\Gamma$, is a purely algebraic object.
+It can also be seen a (flat) vector bundle over the groupoid $\Gamma$.
 This profitable point of view is for instance emphasized in \cite{willterongerbesgrpds}.
 It allows us to think of the algebraic notion of invariants of a representation in a geometric way, namely in terms of parallel sections.
 We will take this convenient geometric point of view throughout our paper.

-If we denote by $\VecBun(\Gammait)$ the category of finite-dimensional vector bundles over a groupoid $\Gammait$, then taking parallel sections yields a functor namely the limit functor on the functor category $\VecBun(\Gammait)$.
+If we denote by $\VecBun(\Gamma)$ the category of finite-dimensional vector bundles over a groupoid $\Gamma$, then taking parallel sections yields a functor namely the limit functor on the functor category $\VecBun(\Gamma)$.

-There is a higher analogue of a vector bundle over a groupoid, namely a 2-vector bundle over a groupoid, i.e. a 2-functor from a given groupoid (seen as a bicategory) to the bicategory $\TwoVect$ of 2-vector spaces, see \cite{baez2group} and \cite{kirrilovg04} for related notions.
-To a 2-vector bundle $\varrho: \Gammait \to \TwoVect$ over a groupoid $\Gammait$ we associate the category of parallel sections (\defref{defprallelsectionsof2vectorbundle}) and prove that this category is naturally a 2-vector space if $\Gammait$ is essentially finite (\satzref{satzactinterparsec}).
-Hence, as a categorification of \eqnref{eqnparovergroupoid} we obtain a 2-functor from the bicategory of 2-vector bundles over a fixed groupoid $\Gammait$ to the category of 2-vector spaces.
+There is a higher analogue of a vector bundle over a groupoid, namely a 2-vector bundle over a groupoid, i.e.\ a 2-functor from a given groupoid (seen as a bicategory) to the bicategory $\TwoVect$ of 2-vector spaces, see \cite{baez2group} and \cite{kirrilovg04} for related notions.
+To a 2-vector bundle $\varrho: \Gamma \to \TwoVect$ over a groupoid $\Gamma$ we associate the category of parallel sections (Definition~\ref{defprallelsectionsof2vectorbundle}) and prove that this category is naturally a 2-vector space if $\Gamma$ is essentially finite (Proposition~\ref{satzactinterparsec}).
+Hence, as a categorification of \eqref{eqnparovergroupoid} we obtain a 2-functor from the bicategory of 2-vector bundles over a fixed groupoid $\Gamma$ to the category of 2-vector spaces.